serverfarmer/heartbeat-server/README.md

 `https://serwer1598662.home.pl/heartbeat/`, which is the public instance.

-*Note that the public instance employs additional logging and protections agains possible scanning and/or other malicious behavior.*
+*Note that the public instance employs additional logging and protections against possible scanning and/or other malicious behavior.*

 #### Monitoring and alerting

-You can use any monitoring solution, either internal (eg. Nagios, Zabbix, PRTG) or external (eg. Uptimerobot, Pingdom, Statuscake), that can perform https keyword monitoring (send https requests and check the response for the defined keyword).
+You can use any monitoring solution, either internal (eg. Nagios, Zabbix, PRTG) or external (eg. Uptimerobot, Pingdom, Statuscake), that can perform https keyword monitoring (send https requests and check the response for existence of the defined keyword).

-Example heartbeat URL for MySQL instance on server.yourdomain.com server:
+Example heartbeat URL for MySQL instance on *server.yourdomain.com* server:

 ```
 https://serwer1598662.home.pl/heartbeat/query.php?id=mysql_server_yourdomain_com
 ```

-and your monitoring sensor should check for "ALIVE" keyword in the response.
+and your monitoring sensor should check for `ALIVE` keyword in the response.